nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [d/DOB]`

 - Adds date of birth to a person in the contact list.
-Date formats accepted are: dd.mm.yyyy ; dd MMM yyyy ; month dd, yyyy
+Date format accepted is: dd/mm/yyyy.
 - NAME can contain more than 1 word.